nadiamariduena/python-intro-2024-privat/z_PYgame/spaceship_game/RE_game-CODE_11_Debut-game_create_Collisions.md

 ### ✅ chatgpt: Exactly!
 You’ve got it.

 #### The while loop is designed to continue running as long as a certain condition remains true.

+- However, when the false command is called from within the loop, it changes the condition to false, which interrupts the loop's execution.